Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 bicycle travel bali

 Wi-Fi is available in most (if not all) guesthouses in major tourist towns like Ubud or Amed.
-Overall is very uncommon to find accommodation who doesn’t provide wifi, even the more basic have it.
-Bigger restaurants also have Wi-Fi while minor eateries (warung) often not.
+Overall is very uncommon to find accommodation that doesn’t provide wifi, even the more basic have it.
+Bigger restaurants also have Wi-Fi while minor eateries (warung) often do not.

 Language